microsoft/pai/contrib/python-sdk/README.md

 - `cluster-alias=<cluster-alias>`
 - `image=<docker-image>`
 - `workspace=<workspace>`
-- `sdk-branch=<sdk-branch-tag>` which branch to use when install the sdk in job container
+- `container-sdk-branch=<container-sdk-branch-tag>` which branch to use when install the sdk in job container

 ### How to install a different version of SDK